Activities per year

 She took up the position of Senior Teacher in East Renfrewshire, where she later became Assistant Head Teacher and then Depute Head Teacher.
 During this time, she was involved in the Scottish Government, 'New Community Schools initiative', which provided her with the experience of working and leading on a number of integrated projects to promote social inclusion and to raise educational standards.
 This resulted in opportunities to share good practice at National conferences, contribute to online National Health Promotion networks and work with a range of agencies and other professionals to support children and family learning.

 Lesley was then seconded to Strathclyde University as a Teaching Fellow in 2007, based at Jordanhill campus.
 Lesley has contributed to a numer of modules over the PGDE Primary course, BAPE course and MSc Education Studies course.
+Lesley designed two option modules for the Masters Education programme, to offer a prcatical pathway for education students.
 She has been a member of the PGDE management team and over several years, has concentrated her invovement in developing and sustaining partnerships with Senior Managers and teachers in local authorities to enhance the student placement experience .

 Lesley has also undertaken the role as coordinator for the PGDE Primary International programme, recruiting, interviewing and supporting international students and led the Year One Maths Module for undergraduate students.

 Currently, she is Module leader for : BA3 Pedagogy and Placement Learning , PGDE Literacy, MSc Putting Theory into Practice and MSc Professionalism & Professional Learning.
-Over the last couple of years, she has worked with colleagues to develop and lead a new vocational programme for Senior-phase Secondary pupils as an 'Introduction to Teaching', working with local authorities.
+Over the last couple of years, she has designed, developed and led a vocational programme for Senior-phase Secondary pupils as an 'Introduction to Teaching', working with local authorities and secondary teachers to develop the young workforce, promoting the iniversities commitment to widening access for students.

-Lesley leads residental weekend programmes for PGDE and BA students on Outdoor Learning and is the co-ordinator for the student experince on Values-led leadership, in partnership with Columba 1400.
+Lesley orhnaises and leads residental weekend programmes for PGDE and BA students on Outdoor Learning and was the co-ordinator for the student experince on Values-led leadership, in partnership with Columba 1400.

 Research Interests